 This may all seem obvious.
 If you don’t have the cash to cover a transaction, how can you possibly make it?
 This leads us to the second type of brokerage account: margin.

 The other primary type of brokerage account is a margin account, which allows traders to borrow money to enter new positions.

 Margin accounts enable you to use leverage, an investing strategy using borrowed money to increase the potential return on investment.

 While not the same, it’s somewhat similar to purchasing with a credit card.
 You don’t have the cash on hand, but someone (in this case, the credit card company) is willing to let you borrow the money.
 In the case of this type of brokerage account, the person allowing you to borrow the money is the broker.

 Why would a broker allow you to borrow money?
-For the same reason a credit card company will enable you to borrow money - the borrower earns a profit.
+For the same reason, a credit card company will enable you to borrow money – the borrower earns a profit.
 In this case, the borrower (the broker) can profit from the investment, interest paid on the borrowed money, and any fees.

 Since a margin account makes trades using borrowed money, margin accounts are riskier for both the broker and the trader.

 First, let’s consider the risk for the broker.
-Lending money always comes with risk since it’s still possible the borrower will not have the ability to repay the loan.
+Lending money always comes with risk since it’s still possible that the borrower will not have the ability to repay the loan.
 Therefore, brokers typically request more information from those opening a margin account than those opening a cash account.

 If you choose to open a margin account, brokers will likely ask for your income, net worth, and how much you have in liquid assets.
 Additionally, they may check your credit score.
 If the broker reviews this information and decides you’re too high risk, they may not allow you to use margin.